Nike Inc. Organizational Culture Characteristics: An Analysis

 3. Inclusive

-Nike’s Organizational Culture: Advantages, Disadvantages, Recommendations
+Nike’s Culture: Advantages, Disadvantages, Recommendations

 An advantage of Nike’s organizational culture is its support for new product development.
-The characteristics of this culture ensure that the company continues its competitive advantage in the global sports shoes, equipment and apparel market.
+The characteristics of this culture ensure that the company continues its competitive advantage in the global sports shoes, equipment, and apparel market.
 Also, the diversity and inclusiveness features of Nike’s corporate culture help develop employee morale.
 However, a disadvantage is the potential reduction in managerial efficiency.
-The organizational culture facilitates employee involvement, although it also increases the workload of Nike’s managers.
+The organizational culture facilitates employee involvement, although it also increases the workload of the company’s managers.
 A suitable recommendation is for Nike to increase its investment in managerial personnel to balance the effects of its corporate culture.

 References

-• Doing Business with Nike, Inc.
+• Nike, Inc. – Form 10-K.